THE AVATAR IN INDIA

 The present Kashi Vishwanath temple was built in the 18th century by Rani Ahalyabai Holkar of Indore after Mughal emperor Aurangzeb destroyed the previous temple.
 The Temple stands on the western bank of the holy river Ganga, and is one of the 12 Jyotirlingas, making it the holiest of Shiva temples.
 It was destroyed and re-constructed a number of times in several Islamic invasions. *There is now a strict dress code to be allowed entrance.
 Women must wear a saree.
 Men a 'dhoti-kurta'.

 Priests and workers inside the temples dislike females who don't cover themselves properly.
 Female travelers are advised to wear a tunic with long sleeves , a pair of trousers or a salwar kameez, the Indian dress.
 If possible, cover your head as well.
 Always a good idea for women travelers to keep stole, long scarf handy in bag, to cover head and upper body in religious places.
 A few strict temples have decided not to allow the western outfits 'only to maintain spiritual ambience in the temple premises'.

-Summer day temperatures can rise up to 45° C. Winter is comfortable with average day temperatures of around 25° C, nights around 7°C. The monsoons arrive at Varanasi in the months of June / July and it rains till end September & early October and the Ganges will be swollen.
+Summer day temperatures can rise up to 45° C. Starting November winter is comfortable with average day temperatures of around 25° C, nights around 7°C. The monsoons arrive at Varanasi in the months of June / July and it rains till end September & early October and the Ganges will be swollen and un-navigable..